neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 We won't help you with issues in your outdated version of the passwords app.
 We will also close any ticket on our official bugtracker if you're not using the latest version of the app.

 ## Where can i find the system requirements?
 [Here.](../System-Requirements)

+## I don't want this notification
+You can disable admin notifications in the passwords app settings